Sesquicentennial Bell

 The Ringing of the Sesquicentennial Bell

 The music of the University of Northern Iowa is a cornerstone of the campus experience thanks to the carillon instrument in the Campanile.
-Starting this fall, a new bell will join in the melody, marking the beginning of the UNI Sesquicentennial Celebration period and ushering in a new tradition.
+In the fall of 2025, a new bell joined in the melody, marking the beginning of the UNI Sesquicentennial Celebration period and ushering in a new tradition.

 A commemorative bell crafted with the help of campus